theophile-wallez/Better-Linar-to-Gitlab-MR-Integration/README.md

 ## 💻 Install Locally

-1. Download the latest release `.zip` file and un-zip it.
+1. Download the latest release `.zip` file and unzip it.
 3. Open chrome and navigate to extensions page using this URL: chrome://extensions.
 4. Enable the "Developer mode".
 5. Click "Load unpacked extension" button and select the unzipped extension's folder.